 - 3 lbs. sweet potatoes, peeled and cut in chunks

-- 2 tbsp cream, milk, almond milk, or cashew milk
+- 2 tablespoon cream, milk, almond milk, or cashew milk

 - 2 large eggs

-- 2 tbsp parsley or chives, for garnish
+- 2 tablespoon parsley or chives, for garnish

-- 1 tsp sea salt, or smoked sea salt for garnish
+- 1 teaspoon sea salt, or smoked sea salt for garnish

-Preheat oven to 425°F. When ready to bake, drizzle the mounds with melted butter.
-Bake for 15 minutes or until mounds.
+- Preheat oven to 425°F. When they're ready to bake, drizzle the mounds with melted butter.
+Bake for 15 minutes or until mounds are slightly crispy.
 Turn oven to broil, watch carefully and brown till edges are slightly brown.
 Remove from oven, sprinkle with sea salt and chopped parsley.
 Transfer to a serving platter using a fish turner or spatula.

 Hi Joanne, I haven't tried this myself, but I don't see any reason why not!
 I would form them into mounds on a parchment paper-lined baking sheet, freeze until firm, then transfer to an airtight container.
 To heat, place the frozen sweet potato mounds on a baking sheet, brush with melted butter and bake in a preheated 400°F oven for 25-35 minutes or until lightly browned.
 (Since they're frozen, I would lower the oven temperature from 425°F. to 400°F. and bake a little longer than suggested in the original recipe.)
 I hope this helps!